IDAPs and DPS

 Ignition Interlock Devices (“IID”) are still relevant, because research shows they are the most effective tool or way to reduce drunk driving.
 Oklahoma’s new laws make the process of reinstatement of driving privileges simplifier; however, the right to an Administrative Hearing and the inability to challenge your DUI stop and participate in IDAP at the same time leaves challenges for law makers and DUI Defense Lawyers to address.

-Fierce Advocates for Freedom and IDAP Defense
+Fierce Advocates for Freedom and IDAP Defense in Oklahoma

-Contact Cannon & Associates in Edmond for your DUI or IDAP defense.
+Contact Cannon & Associates for your DUI or IDAP defense.
 You have the right to the presumption of innocence and to fight for your driver’s license.
 We are Fierce Advocates for every client and will use our experience and respected reputation to do everything possible to reach the best possible outcome in your DUI, APC, or IDAP case.
 A conviction for DUI or APC may have long lasting effects and penalties.
 John has been recognized as a Super Lawyer in Criminal Defense and a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.

 Contact Cannon & Associates today if you have been charged with DUI, APC, Aggravated DUI, DWI, or are facing IDAP or Driver’s License Revocation in Oklahoma.
 Call our office at (405) 657-2323 or complete the form on this page for a FREE and CONFIDENTIAL case evaluation.